Devon Rex vs Sphynx: Differences and Characteristics

 Devon Rex

 The Devon Rex cat breed is far from complex.
-When it comes to exercise, they wouldn’t be requiring too much.
-Just simply provide him various opportunities to play and have fun while at the same time keeping the weight down.
+When it comes to exercise, they wouldn’t require too much.
+Simply provide him various opportunities to play and have fun while at the same time keeping the weight down.
 It would be nice to have trees in your yard or a cat tower inside your home where he can constantly climb on.

-If you want him to have mental exercises as well, incorporate training such as playing a game of fetch with him or learning certain behaviors.
+If you want him to have mental exercises, incorporate training such as playing a game of fetch with him or learning certain behaviors.

 Sphynx

-The Sphynx cat breed has high activity levels but the exercise requirement is low.
+The Sphynx cat breed has high activity levels but low exercise requirements.
 The cat does well by just cuddling and spending time with his family, but of course, it is mentally and physically beneficial for him to get moving from time to time.
-He’s a natural athlete and he’d just need an area to showcase it.
+He’s a natural athlete and need an area to showcase it.

 Grooming Requirements